ioBroker/ioBroker.admin/src-rx/src/components/JsonConfigComponent/SCHEMA.md

     - `upload` - path, where the uploaded files will be stored.
 Like `folderName`.
 If not defined, no upload field will be show.
 To upload in root set this field to `/`.
     - `refresh` - Show refresh button near the select.
     - `maxSize` - max file size (default 2MB)
-    - `withFolder` - show folder name even if all files in all folder
+    - `withFolder` - show folder name even if all files in same folder
     - `delete` - Allow deletion of files
     - `noNone` - Do not show `none` option
     - `noSize` - Do not show size of files